 Anyone who has children and has watched Sesame Street knows about Elmo's World.
-Well at Sesame Place, Elmo's world comes alive.
+Well, at Sesame Place, Elmo's world comes alive.
 This theater is a much more intimate setting than the big shows that you might see in your hometown.
-There are two theaters that you can view shows at.
-One is Elmo's Theater and the other is Abby Cadabby's Theater.
+There are two theaters where you can view shows: Elmo's Theater and Abby Cadabby's Theater.

-Abby Cadabby's Treasure Hunt is a show sure to delight all guests.
+Abby Cadabby's Treasure Hunt show is sure to delight all guests.
 Using a map, Abby and friends search for clues to find the treasure and use lots of imagination along the way.

 For all shows, there are multiple opportunities to view these shows each day.
 The times are listed on the maps that you can find at the entrance of the park.